-Select different Themes for one or more, or all WordPress Pages, Posts or other non-Admin pages.
+Select different Themes for one or more WordPress Pages, Posts or other non-Admin pages.
 Or Site Home.

-Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?: See the FAQ (Frequently-Asked Questions) tab for important information on changing Options on Themes other than the Current Theme.
+Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?: After installing and activating the plugin, see the plugin's Settings page and click on the Theme Options tab for important information on changing Options for Themes other than the Active Theme.

 Requires: 3.4 or higher

 Last Updated: 5 months ago

 Active Installs: 10,000+

 0 of 3 support threads in the last two months have been marked resolved.